 The School offers degree programmes in the following areas:

 - BA in Chinese Studies over four years, including a year abroad

 - BA in Modern Languages and History, a joint honours programme taught in collaboration with the Department of History

-- BA in Combined Honours in Arts and Social Sciences, in collaboration with a range of Departments across the University
+- BA in Liberal Arts in collaboration with a range of Departments across the University

 There will certainly be questions you will want to ask.
 Please take advantage of Open Days and opportunities to visit the School, or contact us direct.